Dark Sector: Plot

-Hayden works his way to the entrance of the Vault to rendezvous with the A.D., who says he has made a deal with Mezner and gives Hayden a booster "for the road".
-Outraged from being used and betrayed, Hayden stabs him in the neck with the booster, telling him that he now feels "better than ever", and kills all of the A.D.'s men before heading for the Vault.
-Finding Yargo, Hayden gives him the key, telling him to seal the Vault and dispose of the key.
-Inside the Vault, a stunned Hayden discovers the first known source of the Technocyte virus: an American submarine that surfaced off the coast of Lasria (seen in the prologue of the game).
-Hayden discovers Mezner with the Technocyte transmitter, a Hydra-like monstrosity.
-After fighting and defeating Mezner, the monster and several infected, Yargo arrives to tell Hayden that the transmission is still going out.
-Hayden tries to fry the circuitry with his Glaive; but Mezner, not yet dead, stuns his right arm, telling him: "You are one of us now."
-With his right hand immobilized, Hayden catches the now-electrified Glaive with his left hand, and impales Mezner's skull with it.
-With the transmission finally halted, the game ends with Hayden leaving the Vault, catching the Glaive as he steps outside.
-Yargo, who apparently survives, narrates: "That was how it started, the irony of this disease.
-That in all the others, it made evil; but for him [Hayden], it had saved his soul."
+Rendezvousing with the A.D outside the Vault, Hayden learns that a deal had been cut with Mezner for control of the virus.
+When he gives an outraged Hayden a booster "for the road", Hayden kills him by stabbing him in the neck with it and wipes out the A.D.'s men.
+Finding Yargo, Hayden gives him the key, telling him to seal the Vault.
+Inside, Hayden discovers the source of the virus: the USS Alaska, an American G-class submarine.
+Hayden discovers Mezner with the Technocyte source and transmitter: an enormous, Hydra-like monstrosity.
+Even after defeating Mezner, the monster, and numerous infected, Yargo tells Hayden that the transmission is still active.
+Hayden tries to fry the circuitry with his Glaive, but Mezner stuns his mutated right arm.
+Hayden manages to catch the electrified Glaive with his non-mutated left hand, impaling and frying Mezner's skull with it.
+With the transmission finally halted, Hayden leaves the Vault, catching the Glaive as he steps outside.

 Development

-The development of Dark Sector was announced on February 11, 2000, on Digital Extremes' website.
-The game was originally proposed as a follow up to Digital Extremes and Epic Games' critically acclaimed multiplayer first-person shooter, Unreal Tournament.
-However, the original plan was scrapped and the game was not spoken of for another four years, during which the game underwent a massive change in focus.
+The development of Dark Sector was announced in February 2000 on Digital Extremes' website.
+The game was originally proposed as a follow-up to Digital Extremes and Epic Games' critically acclaimed multiplayer first-person shooter, Unreal Tournament, but the original plan was scrapped and the game was not spoken of for another four years, during which the game underwent a massive change in focus.
 The original design had the game keeping in line with its predecessor as a multiplayer arena-style first-person shooter.
 An in-game cinematic unveiled years later in 2004, gave viewers a brief look at potential storylines and environments, as well as the graphics of the game.
 Digital Extremes specifically stated that the clips were not pre-rendered and were actual in-game footage.
 The game was shown as the first example of what a seventh-generation game would look like.